-If you want to utilize energy efficient light bulbs but not spend quite so much, compact fluorescent light bulbs are again a top choice.
+If you want to utilize energy-efficient light bulbs but not spend quite so much, compact fluorescent light bulbs are again a top choice.
 As I've said before, they are available in such a wide range of color temperatures as to surely appeal to everyone.

 Bedrooms are much like home offices in that there is usually no need for huge amounts of light.
 As a place for relaxation, sleep, and other things, low levels of light can be ideal.
 Compact fluorescent technology has advanced such that dimmable CFLs are just as good as dimmable incandescents.

-Dimmable LED Light Bulbs, Perfect for Bedrooms
+Dimmable LED Light Bulbs Are Perfect for Bedrooms

 Bedroom lighting benefits from small fixtures and low-wattage light bulbs.
 LED light bulbs are all dimmable, whereas with compact fluorescents you must find specifically dimmable versions.
 "Warm" color temperatures around 2700K to 3000K are most often preferred for dimmable light bulbs; those temperatures just translate dimming better than higher temperatures.

-Once again my preference here deviates from that of the majority; I use 6500K daylight CFLs in my bedroom.
+Once again, my preference here deviates from that of the majority; I use 6500K daylight CFLs in my bedroom.
 I just love the light from those light bulbs, but I recognize that most people find them a bit off-putting, so I provide both viewpoints.

 Best of Luck Finding the Right Light!